FreerGit/degen/README.md

 ## Layout

 Maybe resizable windows later for OB and feeds but for now just have sized windows with layout config

+## EOD

+2. for all clicked exchanges make all the markets searchable
+3. fuzzy search or w/e
+4. update subs